A Glimpse of Belfry Of Tournai, Belgium

-The attractive imposing Belfry of Tournai!
-This belfry is the oldest of all belfrys of Belgium, it was built in 1188.
-Centuries back these belfrys in cities of Belgium and northern France were constructed as an emblem of municipal freedoms.
-They were used as a lookout tower to see approaching enemy, and as a fire lookout tower.
-72m high, this building is one of a set of belfrys of Belgium and France registered on the UNESCO World Heritage List.
+Belfry of Tournai is the oldest of all belfry of Belgium.
+It forms a part of 56 historical buildings of Belgium and France which are recognised by the Unesco as World Heritage Site.
+Belfry of Tournai was built in 1188AD.
+Centuries back these belfry in cities of Belgium and northern France served different purposes.
+Belfry are considered as an emblem of municipal freedoms.
+They were used as a lookout tower to see approaching enemy.
+And also as a fire lookout tower.

-The best part is that all rooms along the 257 steps to top are open to public, and the sad part is we didn’t go to top to get the fantastic deadly views of Tournai from there.
-Charges are not much, just two euros, but due to lack of time we had to skip this.
+Belfry façade is dull grey in color and fairly unadorned.
+Best part is that all rooms along the 257 steps to top are open to public, and that tempted us to visit the interiors of Belfry of Tournai.
+However, the sad part is we didn’t go to top to get the fantastic deadly views of Tournai from there.
+Due to lack of time we had to skip this.